14 September 2009

 Those are just the first obvious and coarse steps in the genealogy of your body.
 I shouldn't even call it genealogy, because it's not that the atoms in you body descend from the atoms that made up the plants, animals and other stuff that you have made your own: they are the exact same atoms, give or take a few electrons.
 So then, if you go just a few days back in time tracing the location of all the atoms that are at this moment part of you body, you'll find little chunks of your future self scattered around the globe.
 Go back further and little chunks will become clouds of atoms, ever thinner and thinner, more and more scattered.
 Keep going back and you'll get to a point where most of your present body spreads over most of the surface of the Earth.
 Go back 5 billion years and you'll be scattered across light-hours of mostly empty space.

 If you look at it from a deterministic perspective, you could almost say that those privileged atoms in the cosmic nebula were predetermined to one day become part of a conscious being who would be wondering where they were 5 billion years ago.
 Even if I try to stick to chance and physical laws to account for this process, it is almost impossible for me not to find meaning and purpose in it.
 You could say that meaning and purpose, if they weren't there in the first place, emerge from an ocean of chance and blind determinism, which is even more mysterious.
-Whichever way I look at it I end up with the same sense of awe.
-I, somehow reluctantly, admit that you could call that worship, but — ssh — don't tell anyone I said that.
+Whichever way I look at it, I end up with the same sense of awe, which has an uncanny resemblance to a feeling of worship.
+But — ssh — don't tell anyone I said that.

 11 April 2009

 Mysticism and nihilism are equally illogical, or more precisely, equally alogical.
-Reality is what it is; intrinsically neither good nor bad, neither mystical nor depressing.
+Reality is what it is — intrinsically neither good nor bad, neither mystical nor depressing.
 It is us who decide what to make of it.
-I'm not saying that any ideas, being the product of our humble little brains, are equally valid.
+I'm not saying that any ideas whatsoever, being the product of our humble little brains, are equally valid.
 There are objective truths, like the laws of physics.
 Denying that, and some do, is plain silly and incoherent.
 But whether existence is sheer beauty and bliss or a meaningless nightmare is up for any given three pounds of meat in a skull to decide.

 22 January 2009